dancer1325/terraform/website/docs/language/tests/README.md

             - uses
               - setup modules
               - related but NO created resources by the main configuration
+            - if you add a new helper module → terraform init
           - TODO:
         - `variables { … }`
           - ≥ 0 variables blocks